magoo/risk-measurement/content/en/blog/okta-breach/index.md

 `14` panelists were elicited with an average of `43.57% Yes`.
 This varied widely, with `Yes` forecasts ranging from `5-95%`.

 Judgement on this forecast is expected to be difficult.
 The wording Okta has used in the discussion so far has muddied whether customers were "impacted" by this access or not.
+Currently, we are finding ourselves re-interpreting Okta's statements and whether they mean customers were accessed by the adversary or not.

 ***